jorgoose/portfolio-website-v2/src/content/work/frogstagram.md

 #### [Live Demo](https://frogstagram.vercel.app)

-> Note: The legacy version of this project, which used vanilla JavaScript and local TensorFlow.js for inference, can be found at [Frogstagram Legacy](https://github.com/jorgoose/frogstagram-legacy).
+> Note: The legacy version of this project, which used vanilla JavaScript for the frontend and FastAPI with SQLAlchemy for the backend, and TensorFlow for inference, can be found at [Frogstagram Legacy](https://github.com/jorgoose/frogstagram).
 The current production version is at [Frogstagram Live](https://github.com/jorgoose/frogstagram-live).